 - 6 5.
 DDoS-for-hire sites shut down in 2018, which may have resulted in a decrease in DDoS activity that year

 - 8 7.
-Current data shows most DDoS attacks are comparatively small
+Current data shows most DDoS attacks are increasing in power

 - 9 8.
-Data also shows DDoS attackers shifting to large, but short-lived attacks
+Data also shows DDoS attackers shifting to repeated, short-lived attacks

 - 11 10.
 DDoS attackers are now using multi-vector attacks more frequently

 - 12 11.
-UDP attacks are now the most common form of DDoS attack
+SYN attacks are now the most common form of DDoS attack

 - 13 12.
 Few attacks completely saturate a network’s uplinks